-a) Fair value measures
+a.
+Fair value measures

-As at December 31, 2020, the only recurring fair value measure in these financial statements relates to Northview's investment properties.
-For the period presented, the fair value of the investment properties is classified as Level 3 in the fair value hierarchy and there were no transfers between levels.
+As at December 31, 2021 and December 31, 2020, the only recurring fair value measure in these consolidated financial statements relates to Northview's investment properties.
+For the periods presented, the fair value of investment properties is classified as Level 3 in the fair value hierarchy and there were no transfers between levels.

-The following summarizes the significant methods and assumptions used in estimating fair values of Northview's investment properties as well as other fair value disclosures in these financial statements:
+The following summarizes the significant methods and assumptions used in estimating fair values of Northview's investment properties as well as other fair value disclosures in these financial statements.